-Zhang Hong is the Head of Private Equity of Baker McKenzie FenXun, a joint operation established by Baker McKenzie in China and FenXun Partners, which was approved by the Shanghai Justice Bureau in 2015.
+Hong Zhang is the Head of PE of FenXun Partners, which is a premier Chinese law firm.
+FenXun established a joint operation office with Baker McKenzie in China as Baker McKenzie FenXun, which was approved by the Shanghai Justice Bureau in 2015.

-José Roberto Martins Chair, Latin America Projects Practice Group, Partner, Trench Rossi Watanabe\
+José Roberto Martins Chair, Latin America Projects Practice Group, Partner, Trench Rossi Watanabe